bandlab/Guide/terms/getting_started.md

-##Chew Terms of Use and Privacy Policy
+##Chew Terms of Use, Copyright Infringement Notification and Privacy Policy

 ### [Chew Terms of Use](http://chew.tv/guide/terms/general)